 OE Diplomate program is administered by the Optometric Education Section.
-Dr. Michael Giese is the Section chair.
+Dr. Patricia Hrynchak is the Section Chair.
 The mission of the Optometric Education Section is to serve the educational needs of its membership by advancing research, promoting innovation in optometric education, encouraging visionary thinking, supporting ethical practices, and affirming provocative concepts in optometric education worldwide.

 In achieving its mission, the Section: